XIP-68 (Draft): Automated Fork Recovery

 1. All installations maintain a local log containing the success and failure status of each commit they applied, as well as the resulting encryption state.

 2. Superadmin installations will append each local commit result to the group’s remote commit log.
-Updates to the remote commit log form a causal chain.
-In the event of conflicting updates, all readers follow the rule of ‘first write wins’.
+The remote commit log may contain duplicates or conflicting updates from multiple installations.
+Readers follow the rule of ‘first write wins’, reading the log sequentially and discarding conflicting updates.

-3. When any installation discovers that their local commit log does not match the remote commit log, they will send a ‘readd request’ to all superadmin installations as well as their own inbox.
+3. When any installation discovers that their local commit log conflicts with the remote commit log, they will send a ‘readd request’ to all superadmin installations as well as their own inbox.

 4. Any recipient of a ‘readd request’ will verify that their own state matches the remote commit log, before removing and readding the member to their fork.